ashtonsix/Fleek/guide/3_functions.md

 divideBy2 8                  # 4
 ```

 Lists have their own arity equal to number of placeholders inside (cannot override).
-The arity of a partially applied function is the maximum of the argument's & function's unmodified arity.
+The arity of a partially applied function is the maximum of the argument's & function's arity.

 ## Composition